 Buyers, regardless of their method of payment, can have contingencies in their offer.
-A contingency is something that the buyer needs to have happened or needs something a certain way, and if not, the offer is now invalid.
+A contingency is something that the buyer needs to have happen or needs something a certain way, and if not, the offer is now invalid.
 Certain contingencies, like walking through the property at least once to verify the condition, is common compared to others.
 An offer with too many contingencies may come with too many hurdles to overcome before selling your house.
 The fewer contingencies, the better!
 Again, avoid offers with more unknowns and variables.

 Once you are confident in the offer that you selected, and feel like you have negotiated as much as possible to get your desired price, you can accept the offer and begin the closing process.

 There are several strategies to consider for homeowners when preparing to sell.
 It all starts with the timeline.
 Are you asking yourself how to sell my house fast Philadelphia, take that into consideration.
 The best way to start is to first figure out your situation because each is different.
 Determine your price as well.
 From there, decide how involved you’d like to be in the process and how much time you can devote to selling your property.
 Get second opinions on things, put everything in writing, don’t go with the first offer or agent you come across (unless both fit what you are looking for), and most importantly enjoy the process of selling a house because it doesn’t come around very often in life.